 Serial Eyes prepares the next generation of European TV writer-producers to bring first-class storytelling to television screens.
-The writers’ room experience is at the core of the programme: the twelve Serial Eyes participants learn to work as a group and develop a European model of showrunning.
+The core of the programme involves creating an original TV drama series.
+The twelve Serial Eyes participants work in writers’ rooms to break their pilots and outline their series.
+Through the teaching and this collaboration, they develop the skills required to lead the room as a successful head writer.

 Experience the Writers‘ Room.

-Participants gain experience in working as a team and assuming the role of head writer in the creative process.
+Participants gain experience of working as a team and assuming the role of head writer in the creative process.
 At the same time, they gain a solid understanding of the dramaturgic and narrative strategies used in successful fiction series.

 Put Theory into Practice.

-During the programme, Serial Eyes participants conceive and develop a slate of projects for broadcast television and digital platforms that expand creative boundaries and boost the quality of TV writing.
+During the programme, Serial Eyes participants conceive and develop projects for broadcast television and digital platforms that expand creative boundaries and boost the quality of their TV writing.

 Learn from the Best.

 Serial Eyes’ faculty and mentors include established showrunners and head writers, script editors, creative producers from Europe, the UK and US, as well as commissioning editors from major European broadcasters and streamers.

 Serial Eyes classes are taught at the Deutsche Film- und Fernsehakademie Berlin (DFFB) in Berlin.
-Two workshops are organised at the London Film School and in Stockholm with visits to local production companies and broadcasters to meet TV professionals.
+In addition, there are two arranged trips: one to London and one to another major European city to meet up with local production companies, commissioners, writers and producers.

 Pitch to the Industry.

-Serial Eyes participants tap into multiple opportunities to meet European TV professionals at the Berlinale, Séries Mania in Lille and Serial Eyes’ Final Pitch in Berlin.
+Participants also get multiple opportunities to meet TV professionals: at Séries Mania in Lille, during our trip to London and one other European city and at Serial Eyes’ Midterm and Final Pitch events in Berlin.

 Build an International Network.